jbrumfield19/mod3-project-gratitude-journal/README.md

 Welome to the Flatiron Gratitude Journal!
 A place where you can write out what you're grateful for daily, review all of your entries, listen to a relaxing meditation that also incorporates a beautiful moving background, and chat with others about how you're feeling for that day.
 We hope that you enjoy!

 Models and Associations<br><br>
 In this application, we have a chat, entry and journal model.
-They are associated in the following way:e
+They are associated in the following way:

 - A journal has many entries
 - An entry belongs to a journal